hashimshafiq/Digital_Image_Processing/Assignment 3/README.md

 ##Question 2
 ###Read a color image in Matlab.
 Use RGB values of every pixel as feature and apply Segmentation using K-Mean clustering.
 K can be selected by user depending on the input image.

+Note: Question 2 is only for GRAYSCALE images.